 - If married, your wife must be present at this first appointment, or sign the consent in advance.

 - If you are a minor, at least one parent must accompany you to sign consents.

 - An abstinence period of 2-3 days prior to semen collection is recommended; however, specimens may be collected 24 hours apart if time is limited.

-- Semen may be collect at home or in one of the private collection rooms at our facility.
+- Semen may be collected at home or in one of the private collection rooms at our facility.

 - Specimens must be collected in a sterile collection cup.
-If collected at home, the specimen must be transported to NCFMC within one hour of collection.
+If collected at home, the specimen must be transported to NCFMC within 45 minutes of collection.
 Keep the specimen warm (close to body temperature) during transport.

 - Multiple specimen collections spaced 2-3 days apart are generally recommended if time permits.

 - Use of frozen sperm for future pregnancy attempts usually requires the use of assisted reproductive technologies such as intrauterine insemination or in-vitro fertilization.